We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Protecting Vulnerable Family Members

-As we have seen, lifetime trusts are a versatile tool that can be adapted to various family and business situations, offering protection, control, and potential tax benefits.
+As we have seen, lifetime trusts are a versatile and powerful tool that can be adapted to a wide range of family and business situations.
+As Mike Pugh says: “Keeping families wealthy strengthens the country as a whole.”

 Conclusion: Is a Lifetime Trust Right for Your Estate Planning?